 In 1992 the Sagareses returned from the west coast.
 They brought with them even more to add to our curriculum.

 Golden Eagle Martial Arts was founded in January 1996 as Shihan Chris Malley, Hanshi Munchbach's first black belt, began an affordable martial arts program through the Webster Parks and Recreation Department.
 The basic idea is that quality martial arts training does not have to be expensive and the whole family should feel welcomed.
 Golden Eagle Martial Arts' name is derived from the Galway Central School's mascot, the Golden Eagle.
 The Galway school colors, blue and gold, were also adopted as the colors of Golden Eagle Martial Arts.

-Shihan Malleyhas promoted several students to black belt ranks.
-Many of his Webster students have done well in competition, with one currently pursuing a career in mixed martial arts (MMA).
-In late 2014 Shihan Malley returned to Galway and turned over operation and instruction duties to Sensei Matt McSain.
+Shihan Malley has promoted several students to black belt ranks.
+Many of his students have done well in competition, with one currently pursuing a career in mixed martial arts (MMA).
+In late 2014 Shihan Malley returned to Galway and turned over the Webster operation and instruction duties to Sensei Matt McSain.
 Upon Shihan Malley's return to Galway he began assisting Hanshi Munchbach along with assistance from Sensei Stephen Hull.
 At the end of 2015 Shihan Malley took over operation and instruction of the Galway Karate Club upon Hansh Munchbach's retirement.
 Shihan Malley works closely with Sensei Hull and Sensei McSain to unify the Galway and Webster schools.
-As a team, they continue to evolve Nemuru.
+As a team, they continue to evolve Inuwashi Do (golden eagle way).

 In addition to the physical aspects, the practitioner benefits from improvements in discipline, respect, confidence, and humility.
 These are characteristics that pour over into other areas of one's life.

 Students start as young as four and no age is to old to enjoy a lifetime activity.